Billy Stritch

-Billy Stritch (born February 12, 1962, in Houston, Texas) is an American composer, arranger, vocalist, and jazz pianist.
-For many years, he was best known as a "confidant", music director, and piano player for Liza Minnelli.
+Billy Stritch (born February 12, 1962) is an American composer, arranger, vocalist, and jazz pianist.
+For many years he was best known as a confidant, music director, and piano player for Liza Minnelli.

 Early life and career

-Stritch was born on February 12, 1962, in Houston, Texas, and raised in Sugar Land, Texas.
-At the age of 8 or 9, he heard big band music for the first time, and went to the large suburban John Foster Dulles High School (Class of 1979) of Sugar Land, TX that had a "great" music education program, in which he played in the "jazz band".
-He played in a jazz vocal trio while at college that played jazz festivals for nine years.
+Stritch was born on February 12, 1962, in Houston and grew up in Sugar Land, Texas.
+At 8 or 9, he heard big band music for the first time.
+In 1979, he graduated from Dulles High School in Sugar Land which had a "great" music education program; he played in the school's jazz band.
+He played in a jazz vocal trio while at the University of Houston.
+The trio played jazz festivals for nine years.
 The trio broke up and Stritch moved to New York City.
-He attended Dulles High School and the University of Houston.
-Stritch met singer Marilyn Maye circa 1980, while she was playing a club in Houston.
+Stritch met singer Marilyn Maye about 1980, while she was playing a club in Houston.
 Since then, he has worked as her frequent accompanist and music director.

-Stritch recorded his first album in 1992, the self-styled jazz LP, Billy Stritch.
+He recorded his first album in 1992, the self-styled jazz LP, Billy Stritch.

 Stritch and Sandy Knox composed the 1994 Grammy Award-winning country song, "Does He Love You," which was recorded by Reba McEntire and Linda Davis.
 The song, about a love triangle, follows a common trope.
-It peaked as a number one Country music hit in both Canada and the United States, and ended 1993 as the 52nd biggest hit in Canada, and in the top 40 in the United States.
-The single went on to win the Grammy award for Best Country Vocal Collaboration, and although nominated, Stritch lost the best song Grammy to Mary Chapin Carpenter for "Passionate Kisses."
-Stritch and Knox had written the song when they were part of the trio back in 1982, but until McEntire "grabbed it ... in 1993" and made a surprise hit with it, nobody had recorded the ballad; even Wynonna Judd rejected it because she "didn't like to sing songs about marital problems."
+It peaked as a number one country music hit in both the United States and Canada ending 1993 as the 52nd biggest hit in Canada, and in the top 40 in the United States.
+The single won the Grammy award for Best Country Vocal Collaboration, and although nominated, Stritch lost the best song Grammy to Mary Chapin Carpenter for "Passionate Kisses."
+Stritch and Knox had written the song when they were part of the trio back in 1982, but until McEntire "grabbed it ... in 1993" and made a surprise hit with it, nobody had recorded the ballad.
+Even Wynonna Judd rejected it because she "didn't like to sing songs about marital problems."
 In 1996, Minnelli released the song as a duet with Donna Summer, from Minnelli's album, "Gently".
 In 1997, it appeared on Patti LaBelle's album, Flame.